Show-stealing, all-new INFINITI QX55 debuts as next breakout performer for luxury brand

 - Streaming performance featuring superstar Aloe Blacc, powered by Live Nation, highlights INFINITI QX55’s connection to soul of the brand

-- Provocative shape and decadent interior highlight all-new SUV, bound for U.S. and Canada in spring 2021
+- Provocative shape and decadent interior highlight all-new SUV, bound for Canada and the U.S. in spring 2021

 - Standard 20-inch wheels, wireless Apple CarPlay™ compatibility, and Intelligent All-Wheel Drive standard for all models in North America

-/EIN News/ -- FRANKLIN, Tenn., Nov.
+/EIN News/ -- YOKOHAMA, Japan and MISSISSAUGA, Ontario, Nov.
 17, 2020 (GLOBE NEWSWIRE) -- Lights up, cameras on, and sound rolling, INFINITI today launched the all-new QX55 SUV via a one-of-a-kind streaming concert experience from Los Angeles.
 The INFINITI QX55 is the spiritual successor to another one-of-a-kind moment: the INFINITI FX.
 Like its predecessor, the QX55’s daring roofline and provocative shape are in tune with equally bold buyers; the QX55 doesn’t have something for all people — it aims to be everything to some people.

 “The new INFINITI QX55 is a statement-maker, designed to deliver first-class comfort and stand out everywhere it goes.
 It’s a unique fusion of style and substance,” said INFINITI Chairman Peyman Kargar.